Cosmic Philosophy Understanding the Cosmos With Philosophy

 The authors use this ~232 attosecond correlation as the primary empirical signature of their theory.
 Yet, in the same breath, they assert that the actual birth time simply does not exist in quantum physics.

-The flaw in Path B: If a property does not exist, measurement cannot yield a coherent correlation regarding that property.
+If a property does not exist, measurement cannot yield a coherent correlation regarding that property.
 A ~232 attosecond correlation cannot be measured if there is no actual time to correlate.

 Mystical Thinking